httpie/httpcat/README.md

 ## HTTPie offline mode

-[HTTPie for Terminal](https://httpie.io/) starting with version 2.0.0 also provides an [`--offline` mode](https://httpie.org/docs/cli/offline-mode).
+[HTTPie CLI](https://httpie.io/) starting with version 2.0.0 also provides an [`--offline` mode](https://httpie.io/docs/cli/offline-mode).
 This makes it a good alternative to `httpcat` because it provides a convenient mechanism for crafting arbitrary HTTP requests without sending them using the user-friendly HTTPie syntax, for example:

 ```bash
 echo -n 'Hello' | http --offline POST httpbin.org/post